escortcvh/gohugo-theme-ananke/content/products/laundry-pre.md

 - A novel biological formulation for in situ biodegradation of soils

-- A unique chemistry for binding odor molecules with unmatched odor control
+- A unique chemistry for binding odour molecules with unmatched odour control

 ORGANIC DIRT → CO 2 & H 2 O